cdimascio/dotenv-kotlin/README.md

 	dotenv["MY_ENV_VAR1"]
 	```

-**Note:** The above configuration is required because dot files in `/assets` do not appear to resolve on Android. *(Seeking assistance from an Android expert if there is a better way)*
+**Note:** The above configuration is required because dot files in `/assets` do not appear to resolve on Android. *(Seeking recommendations from the Android community on how `java-dotenv` configuration should work in order to provide the best experience for Android developers)*

 Alternatively, if you are using Provider `android.resource` you may specify